isc-projects/kea/doc/sphinx/arm/admin.rst

 -  ``db-init`` — initializes a new database schema.
 This is useful during a new Kea installation.
 The database is initialized to the latest version supported by the version of the software being installed.
+   Called automatically on startup or reconfiguration of Kea DHCP servers if required.

 -  ``db-version`` — reports the database backend version number.
 This is not necessarily equal to the Kea version number, as each backend